-For people who want a more hands-off investment style, they can be an attractive way to save.
-However, target date funds are not created equal and don’t suit everyone.
-Here are six things to consider before you choose one.
+For people who want a more hands-off investment style, target-date funds can be an attractive way to save.
+However, before choosing a target-date fund, ask yourself these key questions:

-Money Talks News founder Stacy Johnson is deeply skeptical of the value of these investment managers, as he explains in an earlier article:
+Money Talks News founder Stacy Johnson is deeply skeptical of such claims, though.
+As he has written in the past:

 There’s a mountain of evidence suggesting market timing is tough.
 For example, despite the fact that mutual funds employ both the smartest people and best technology on the planet, the average professionally managed mutual fund underperforms a simple, unmanaged index.